touQerabaS/touQerabaS/README.md

 - 👋 Hi, I’m @touQerabaS
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine Learning, DeepLearning.
+Computer Vision, NLP
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning YOLO
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on BERT
-- 📫 How to reach me ...
+- 📫 How to reach me
+- Email: abastouqer@gmail.com

 <!---
 touQerabaS/touQerabaS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.